Piper Alpha: Occidental “never ever apologised.”

 Occidental & BP both had prior identical accidents that were kept secret allowing them to push their luck, but the second time their luck ran out.

-As detailed above Occidental had been, by their own admission “very lucky” that no one was killed when a massive explosion ripped through Piper Alpha in 1984.
+As detailed above Occidental had been, by their own admission “very lucky” that no one was killed when a massive explosion ripped through process section of the Piper Alpha in 1984 while the crew were all on a meal break in a mess hall.

 The 1984 report that no one had seen was only released on the same day that the DoE published their interim report on the 1988 disaster.